 Resources for Taking Action

-Start by learning what your current emission are.
-There are many carbon footprint calculators online.
+Start by learning where you are currently creating pollution at home.
 The EPA offers a straightforward carbon footprint calculator that looks at household, transportation and waste.

 WalkBike Andover is a resident-led advocacy group focused on making walking, biking, and rolling, safe and accessible to people of all ages and abilities.
 Check them out and get involved!
-Walking and biking are fabulous ways to personally reduce your greenhouse gas emissions.
+Walking and biking are fabulous ways to personally reduce your pollution impact.

 Download Rewiring America’s guide to the Inflation Reduction Act and then use Rewiring America’s IRA calculator to calculate how much money you can save as you electrify.